dwyl/image-classifier/README.md

 - when `mount/3`ing the LiveView,
   we are creating three socket assigns:
   `label` pertains to the model prediction;
-  `running?` is a boolean referring to whether the model is running or not;
+  `upload_running?` is a boolean referring to whether the model is running or not;
   `task_ref` refers to the reference of the task that was created for image classification (we'll delve into this further later down the line).
   Additionally, we are using the `allow_upload/3` function to define our upload configuration.